jeffseely/jeffseely.github.io/Text.md

 ### *• HTML*

-You have seen that JavaScript can be used to program microcontrollers and can also be used within a general purpose environment like Repl.it.
+You have seen that JavaScript can be used to program microcontrollers and can also be used within a general purpose environment like Replit.com.
 Now we will use it to create code that browsers read in order to layout web pages.
 Within that code, we will use JavaScript to add logic and interactions to our webpages.
 We are not primarily interested in designing and decorating webpages -- that is another course -- instead we will use the webpage as our user interface: the way we get information from and to the user of our JavaScript program.
 Webpages will be our I/O method as we develop a better understanding of the JavaScript language.

 You may have worked with webpages before and know that they are described in a language called **H**yper**T**ext **M**arkup **L**anguage (HTML).
 There are other [markup languages](http://www.linfo.org/markup_language.html), so called because there are informational *marks*, called **tags**, interspersed throughout the data that describe what is to be done with the data, sort of like what a human editor would do for an author that sent them a manuscript: the editor would *markup* the manuscript with instructions about changes that needed to take place.
 The special thing about HTML is the HT, or hyper text idea.
 Being able to click on text in a document and have it take you to a different document related to that text on a completely different computer is what was meant by hypertext.
 While that may seem routine to you today, it was pretty revolutionary in 1991 when it started going public.
 The other place you run into hypertext routinely is the HTTP part of a URL address like http://lyndenmath.org.
 The **H**yper**T**ext **T**ransfer **P**rotocol is the set of rules that allow computers to communicate happily on the internet.
 Both of these were initially developed by Tim Berners-Lee while working at CERN in the early 1990's.
 For additional background information on the internet and the World Wide Web, take a look at [Crash Course Computer Science episodes 28 -30](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo).